The Property Transfer Tax Act Cap 340 provides for the charge of Property Transfer Tax on the transfer of property.

 (a).
 Share Transfer Form 27;

-Group companies seeking nil transfers via internal re-organizations, will have to provide evidence of the existence of a Group Structure by presenting a Share Ownership Certificate.
+Group companies seeking nil transfers via internal re-organisations, will have to provide evidence of the existence of a group structure by presenting a Share Ownership certificate and will require to meet the definition of a group.